 Less than significant impact with mitigation.
-No new outdoor lighting is proposed with approval of the TPM.
 Given the property's RR-5 zoning designation, buildings that could be constructed on the parcel would most likely have outside night lighting for safety and security.
-Any new outdoor lighting would be subject to standards in Article III, General Regulations, Division 4 - Outdoor Lighting, as specified in the Butte County Zoning Code.
-To provide further protection for adjacent residential uses from on-site lighting, implementation of Mitigation Measure AES-1 is recommended.
-With implementation of applicable outdoor lighting regulations provided in Article 25 and Mitigation Measure AES-1, the proposed TPM would not create new sources of substantial lighting or glare that would generate a significant impact.
+No specific lighting standards for land designated for rural residential use is provided in the Butte County Zoning Code.
+To provide protection for adjacent residential uses from on-site lighting associated with development of Parcels 1-4, implementation of Mitigation Measure AES-1 is recommended.
+With implementation of Mitigation Measure AES-1, the proposed TPM would not create new sources of substantial lighting or glare that would generate a significant impact.
 Impacts would be less than significant under this threshold.